Energy Charter Treaty: Energy Charter Conference

 Additionally, a consultative board—the Industry Advisory Panel—presents the private sector's views on relevant issues related to energy investments, cross-border flows and energy efficiency to the Conference and its groups.

-The Legal Advisory Task Force was set up by the Energy Charter Secretariat in 2001 to assist in the drafting of balanced and legally coherent Model Agreements for cross-border oil and gas pipelines.

 Scope

 The treaty's provisions focus on four broad areas: Energy Trade, Investment, Energy Efficiency, Dispute Settlement, Energy Transit.

 Trade

 The Energy Charter Treaty's purpose in Energy Trade is to create open and non-discriminatory energy markets throughout its member states.
 This framework follows the rules of the multilateral trading system as embodied in the General Agreement on Tariffs and Trade (GATT), which later became the World Trade Organization (WTO).

 The Energy Charter Treaty extends the GATT and later the WTO rules in the energy sector amongst its members.
 Additionally, the treaty covers the trade of all energy materials (e.g. crude oil, natural gas, wood fuel, etc.), all final energy products (e.g. petroleum, electricity, etc.) and energy-related equipment.
 The rules of trade only cover trade in goods, not trade in services, nor does it concern itself with intellectual property rights.